tidalcycles/tidal-doc/docs/reference/transitions.md

 Start playing a pattern after a specified number of cycles and assign it an ID.

-The first argument is the ID of the newly created patttern, and the second argument is the number of cycles after which the pattern will begin playing.
+The first argument is the ID of the newly created pattern, and the second argument is the number of cycles after which the pattern will begin playing.

 ```haskell
 d1 $ fast 2 $ sound "hh*4"